Bain & Company: Turmoil

 In the late 1980s, Bain & Company experienced a series of setbacks.
 A public relations crisis emerged in 1987, due to a controversy involving Bain's work with Guinness.
 Tension was growing over the firm's partnership structure, whereby only Bain knew how much the firm was making and decided how much profit-sharing each partner received.
 The stock market crashed the same year, and many Bain clients reduced or eliminated their spending with the firm.
 There were two rounds of layoffs, eliminating about 30 percent of the workforce.

 The Guinness share-trading fraud began with Britain's Department of Trade and Industry investigating whether Bain's client Guinness illegally inflated its stock price.
-Bain had helped Guinness trim 150 companies from its portfolio after a period of excessive diversification and expand into hard liquor with the acquisition of two whiskey companies, growing profits six-fold.
+Bain had helped Guinness trim 150 companies from its portfolio after a period of excessive diversification and expand into hard liquor with the acquisition of two Scotch whisky companies, growing profits six-fold.
 During this time, Bain made an exception to company policy by allowing a consultant to serve as an interim board member and head of finance for Guinness.
-Bain & Company was not accused of any wrongdoing and no charges were pressed against Bain for the manipulation of the stock price, but having a Bain consultant work as both vendor and client drew criticisms of Bain's handling of a conflict of interest situation.
+Bain & Company was not accused of any wrongdoing and no charges were pressed against the firm for the manipulation of the stock price, but having a Bain consultant work as both vendor and client drew criticisms of its handling of a situation that involved a conflict of interest.

-In 1985 and 1986, Bain & Company took out loans to buy 30 percent of the firm from Bain and other partners for $200 million and used the shares to create an Employee Stock Ownership Plan (ESOP).
+In 1985 and 1986, Bain & Company took out loans to buy 30 percent of the firm from Bain and other partners for $200 million and used the shares to create an employee stock ownership plan (ESOP).
 These shares of the company were bought at five times Bain & Company's annual revenue, more than double the norm, and cost the firm $25 million in annual interest fees, exacerbating the firm's financial troubles.
-Bain hired former U.S. Army general Pete Dawkins as the head of North America in hopes that new leadership could bring about a turnaround, but Dawkins' leadership led to even more turnover at the firm.
-Bill Bain also attempted to sell the firm but was unsuccessful at finding a buyer.
+Bain hired former U.S. Army general Pete Dawkins as the head of North America in hopes that new leadership could bring about a turnaround, but Dawkins' leadership led to even more turnover.
+Bill Bain tried to sell the firm but could not find a buyer.